Why we exist

 How we work

-We’re a new project funded by Trust for London, a charitable trust that exists to reduce poverty and inequality in London.
+We’re funded by Trust for London, a charitable trust that exists to reduce poverty and inequality in London.

 Currently, we pay one part-time co-ordinator and have a team of volunteers.
 If you would like to volunteer with us, there’s a range of skills we need, from web design to events management to fundraising.
 Get in touch to find out more.